OpenEnergyDashboard/OED/USAGE.md

 127.0.0.2
 ```

-Add meters from the ips.csv file with `docker-compose run --rm web npm run addMamacMeters ips.csv`, then fetch data
+Add meters from the ips.csv file with
+`docker-compose exec web npm run addMamacMeters ips.csv`,
-from the meters you just added with `docker-compose run --rm web npm run updateMamacMeters`.
+then fetch data from the meters you just added with
+`docker-compose exec web npm run updateMamacMeters`.

 ### Environment Variables ###
 The OED server is configured via environment variables, as follows.

+- OED_PRODUCTION: 'yes' if running "for realsies" on a server, 'no' otherwise.
 - OED_SERVER_PORT: The port that the server should run on.
 3000 is a good default choice
 - OED_TOKEN_SECRET: Token for authentication.
 Generate something secure and random
 - OED_DB_USER: The user that should be used to connect to postgres